Click the index button below to see all my posts from France.

 - Be on the lookout for your own photogenic Georges the French Bulldog.

 - Whether at a winery or poolside, sip Bordeaux’ fine wine.
-One night at dinner, the local winemaker sitting next to us even insisted that we try a glass of his own wine.
+One night at dinner, the local winemaker sitting next to us even insisted that we try his own wine.
+He then poured glasses for all to enjoy.

 - Saint-Émilion (Bordeaux) – Along with Shawn’s parents, we spent two wonderful nights at the Hotel Au Logis des Remparts (affiliate link).
 We loved the boutique hotel’s pretty courtyard, where breakfast was served.
 (I especially enjoyed the fresh yogurt.
 Served in little glasses, it felt as though it came straight from an artisanal creamery.)
 We spent many many happy hours taking a dip in the hotel’s swimming pool, then enjoying Rosé wine from Provence, poolside.
 La vie en rose indeed!